 It sounds obvious but always keep your car locked with your windows shut all the way up.
 There are thieves out there that will try to open car doors on the off-chance it hasn’t been secured, and it could be yours.

 Avoid leaving valuables in the car, especially in plain sight and you could invest in a steering lock which acts as a deterrent in itself.

 Always keep your car keys away from windows and the front and back door of your house too, as it makes the life of a thief that much easier if they are left in easier-to-access areas.

 What documents do I need for my car?

 If you are working from home or just generally in and around your house more often during this period, it might be a good opportunity to readdress your vehicle documents, ensuring everything is in order and you haven’t lost anything.

 Insurance, road tax and MOT are three obvious things to keep on top of, so just make sure everything has been paid and is still valid.

 You could also look into the payment holiday scheme set up by the FCA, which we covered last week if you are looking to save yourself the extra financial stress of paying for your car finance while your vehicle is out of action.

-If you follow the above then when you do go back to hitting the road to get that Christmas shopping done, your vehicle will be in the same condition as you left it.
+If you follow the above then your vehicle will be in the same condition as you left it.